 The demand for an effective, large-scale screening solution to flag at-risk individuals, ensure safety measures, and prevent the possibility of a second wave of COVID-19, has led to a rapid response from technology providers to develop fever detection or individual tracking solutions.
-The introduction of such solutions has brought a widespread distrust among the public, as regulators bring into question the When incorporating any video analytics solution, whether visual or thermal, in public and private facilities, there are two levels of data privacy compliance that are required, known as system compliance and application compliance, to ensure that all regulations and best practices are met even during a global health crisis.
+The introduction of such solutions has brought a widespread distrust among the public, as regulators bring into question the accuracy of these technologies and their compliance with data privacy laws.
+When incorporating any video analytics solution, whether visual or thermal, in public and private facilities, there are two levels of data privacy compliance that are required, known as system compliance and application compliance, to ensure that all regulations and best practices are met even during a global health crisis.

 For a technology to be in full compliance with data privacy laws, and in turn receive an official compliance certification by a recognized institution, a well-established roadmap must be in place to ensure alignment across the entire organization on technology and business objectives need to be achieved.
 This roadmap can be broken down into three critical steps:

 1. Embed “Privacy by Design” from the start

 Understand what aspects of your solution’s architecture and technology are at risk of violating individuals’ privacy rights.
 Appoint a Data Protection Officer (DPO) to help align and supervise your technology development and operations decisions with data privacy standards and best practices.

 2. Audit of the technology and organization via a Privacy Impact Assessment (PIA) questionnaire